-Do you wanna know how to start a big fat fight amongst children’s pastors?
+Do you wanna know how to start a big fat fight among children’s pastors?
 Just dare to say that we shouldn’t let kids watch movies and read books about magic and witchcraft!
 Boy, do the knives come out!
 It’s almost split down the line 50/50.
-It’s amazing how many Bible believing kids ministers think there’s absolutely nothing wrong with our Christian kids entertaining themselves with magic and witchcraft!
-Because after all it’s just entertainment!!!
-So, in other words as Christians we can can watch any kind of genre no matter what the topic is, and as long as it’s in a book or movie, it’s just make-believe and it’s all harmless!
+It’s amazing how many Bible-believing kids ministers think there’s absolutely nothing wrong with our Christian kids entertaining themselves with magic and witchcraft!
+Because, after all, it’s just entertainment!!!
+So, in other words, as Christians, we can watch any kind of genre no matter what the topic is, and as long as it’s in a book or movie, it’s just make-believe, and it’s all harmless!
 Are you kidding me?

-Fast forward and today we live in a world and culture that has been saturated with all types and levels of magic and witchcraft related entertainment.
-There is hardly a cartoon, a video game, a movie or book right down to our little preschoolers that are not affected in some way.
+Fast forward, and today, we live in a world and culture that has been saturated with all types and levels of magic and witchcraft-related entertainment.
+There is hardly a cartoon, a video game, a movie, or a book right down to our little preschoolers who are not affected in some way.
 Our Christian kids have been left to helplessly navigate the dark side of the supernatural landscape all alone.
-And a shockingly until recently few Christian parents have had any qualms about magic and witchcraft, basically because they grew up in the same magically bombarded culture when they were kids so it’s normal to them.
-After a lifetime they have become desensitized to the seriousness of the issue for Christians.
+Shockingly, until recently, few Christian parents have had any qualms about magic and witchcraft, basically because they grew up in the same magically bombarded culture when they were kids, so it’s normal to them.
+After a lifetime, they have become desensitized to the seriousness of the issue for Christians.
 No one ever taught them the dangers because, after all, it is just entertainment.
 So, they continue allowing their children to engage with the same genre of media.

 The Millennial Generation is Defined by Harry Potter